Many aspiring entrepreneurs and business owners obsess about starting a business. This obsession can be all-encompassing, and most never get started.

 Cover these three major points, and you’ll have one case-closed presentation on your road to innovation success.

-Develop the idea / concept
+Develop the business idea

-Turning your idea into something tangible is a critical milestone in the product design process.
+Turning your business idea into something tangible is a critical milestone in the product design process.
 This is where you start to build out what you’re going to bring to market through writing specifications, concept development, and building your prototypes.

 You want to give yourself time to iterate and flesh out your idea.
 That way, you can validate precisely what you need to build, how it should work, what features or qualities it should have, what materials you need, and ideas on how it could look or appear.